 Naturalization is the idea that we look to stories for truth and often don't believe a statement until it is backed up by a story.
 In society we accept story examples as proof.
 In this way stories influence our map of reality and how we see the people and events around us.

-For brands this means that a narrative surrounding a brand and its leaders can entirely change the public perception of the company.
-Perception can impact sales, customer engagement and the placement of a brand within an industry.
+For brands this means that a narrative surrounding a brand and its brand leader or leaders can entirely change the public perception of the company.
+Perception of brand identity can impact sales, customer engagement and the placement of a brand within an industry.

 The basis of intentional leadership storytelling is impression management.
 In other words, it is figuring out how to share ideas surrounding an individual to evoke positive emotions.
-For brand leaders, storytellers also needs to consider how an individual’s story and brand story fit together and how an individual’s leadership story is framed by brand narrative.
+For brand leaders, storytellers also need to consider how an individual’s story and brand story can partner together and how an individual’s leadership story is framed by brand narrative.

-There are a few defining moments where we see the strength of a leader.
+There are a few defining moments where we see the strength of a leader that exhibit their core values and their brand identity.
 These are the moments a storyteller should look for in order to capture a compelling leadership story.
-Leadership stories are important both externally for public consumption and internally within the company.
+Leadership stories are important both externally for public consumption and internally within the business or organization.

 A true leader’s influence moves beyond their direct domain.
 When a brand leader steps outside their brand duties to become a community leader it’s an opportunity to document them as such.
 Community leaders are culturally responsive and hold a societal voice as well as their brand voice.

 Representation is important for morale, especially within a large company.
-A story that makes the leader more relatable to the employees can go a long way in making people identify with the organization.
+A story that makes the leader more relatable to the employees can go a long way in making people identify with the organization or business.

 Apple CEO Tim Cook talks about how his sexuality as an aspect of his leadership story has allowed him to connect with people and lead them in a positive way.